“The Execution of Emperor Maximilian” by Édouard Manet

 Maximilian arrived in Mexico with his wife in 1864.
 He tried to unify his new country by instituting radical social reforms.
 This included land reforms, religious freedom, extending the vote beyond landowners, abolishing child labor, and restricting working hours.
 A civil war broke out between the Mexican Republicans and the supporters of the new Emperor.
 The American Civil War had ended, and American soldiers were unofficially supporting Juárez.
 The French abandoned the country in 1866, leaving Maximilian with no aid.
 He was captured, tried, and executed by Republican soldiers in 1867.

-In this painting, Manet depicts the brief moment between just after the firing squad shot their guns and before the bullets killed the emperor.
-Maximilian is seen on the left wearing the sombrero.
+In this painting, Manet depicts the brief moment between just after the firing squad shot their guns and before the bullets hit the emperor.
+Maximilian is on the left wearing a sombrero.
 He is with his two Generals, Miramón and Mejía, one of which holds his left hand.
 The firing squad is in blue uniform, reminiscent of the French military uniform.
-Additionally, the man to the far right who is loading his gun in preparation for the coup de grace, has a striking resemblance to Napoleon III.
+The man to the far right who is loading his gun in preparation for the coup de grace, has a striking resemblance to Napoleon III.
 In the background, a group of onlookers watch the execution over the top of the wall.
-The date of 1867 was written on the bottom left corner, which is the date of the execution, not the date that the painting was made.
+The date of 1867 is written on the bottom left corner, which is the date of the execution, not the date that the painting was made.

 Manet was in support of the ideologies of the Republican Party in Mexico.
 However, he was a proud Frenchman and was upset by how poorly Napoleon III acted during this crisis.
 This painting was heavily inspired by Francisco Goya’s, “The Third of May”.
 Manet’s not-so-subtle message in his painting did not go over well, and it was banned from being displayed in France.
 Manet made several versions of the painting idea before finishing this one, which is the final version.